-Goal # Description The staff and administration will develop a plan, based on data, to ensure rigorous curriculum and quality instruction that challenges all students.
+Goal # Description 1 The staff and administration will develop a plan, based on data, to ensure rigorous curriculum and quality instruction that challenges all students.
+Provide a high-quality program to improve the educational outcomes by ensuring conditions (teachers and instructional materials) are met in order to serve the developmental, academic, social and emotional needs of our students.